gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/unit-testing.md

 }

-// Fakes the UserRepository with a HashMap implementation
+// Fakes the UserRepository interface with a HashMap implementation

 public class FakeUserRepository implements UserRepository {